 This interactive course uses a variety of teaching and learning processes to effectively translate theory into practice for contemporary family therapists.
-You should anticipate that some discussions and interactive methods will require reflection on personal experience.
+You should anticipate that some discussions and interactive methods require reflection on personal experience.

 This course is designed for counsellors, therapists, social workers, mental health workers, and pastoral care/faith-based and other practitioners seeking to build or enhance their practical skills and theoretical foundation in couple and family therapy, as well as those exploring therapy as a career.

 This course is typically recognized by CAMFT and AAMFT as a professional ethics course.

 Upon successful completion of this course, you will be able to: